 I’ve said why I’ve put off launching this blog for a dozen years so I should explain what’s changed that I have the opportunity now.

 Basically, I’ve pulled back from work recently.
-Over the last year, my mother has had several life-threatening medical conditions.
+Over the last few years my mother has had several life-threatening medical conditions.
 She’s recovering though it’s been a very long and slow road for her, but she needs around the clock care and monitoring.

-Fortunately (and I am blessed in this), I was in a position where I could step back from being hands-on with the day to day of my business and focus on being there for my mother.
+Fortunately (and I am blessed in this), I was in a position where I could step back from being hands-on with the day to day of my business and focus on being there for her.

 I have found myself with brief periods of free time throughout the days and evenings, and so I thought finally getting to this blog was a great way to use those windows of time.